linpaws1364/Contact-List-React-Project/README.md

-# Contact List App Using React Js And JSONPLACEHOLDER Rest API.
+# Contact List App Using React Js And JSONPLACEHOLDER Rest API

 Please the following link to access the live project - https://swapnilroy-contact-list.netlify.app/